microsoft/app-store-vsts-extension/README.md

 ## Firewall Issues

 The [fastlane](https://github.com/fastlane/fastlane) tools use the iTunes Transporter to upload metadata and binaries.
-In case you are behind a firewall, you can specify a different transporter protocol injecting in your release definition a variable:
+In case you are behind a firewall, you can specify a different transporter protocol injecting in your release pipeline a variable:
 `DELIVER_ITMSTRANSPORTER_ADDITIONAL_UPLOAD_PARAMETERS="-t DAV"`
 ![Fix Firewall issues](/images/variable-definition-firewall-issues.png)